 $ python stdlib_logging.py Logging to /Users/swa/test.log $ cat /Users/swa/test.log 2014-03-29 09:27:36,660 : DEBUG : Start of the program 2014-03-29 09:27:36,660 : INFO : Doing something 2014-03-29 09:27:36,660 : WARNING : Dying now

-cat command, then you can just open the
+cat command is not available, you can open the

 How It Works